martinez099/healthcheck/README.md

 This is a command-line tool to check the health of a Redis Enterprise cluster.

 ## Description
-The tool does read-only operations via SSH and the Redis Enterprise REST-API.
+The tool does *read-only* operations via SSH remote execution and the Redis Enterprise REST-API.

+It checks the
+- configuration of nodes and databases.
+- sizing of a cluster and its databases.
+- historical usage data of a cluster, its nodes and databases.

 ### Checks
 Each check has a result which is indicated by: